-We are looking for a Residential Support Worker to provide effective support to the organisations Residential Rehabilitation Programme in a way that enables clients to overcome their addiction to gambling and move forward to recovery and independent living.
+We are looking for a Residential Support Worker (addiction) to provide effective support to the organisations Residential Rehabilitation Programme in a way that enables clients to overcome their addiction to gambling and move forward to recovery and independent living.

 Position: Residential Support Worker

 Benefits: 28 days’ annual leave, 6% pension contribution, occupational sick pay, wellbeing programme and eye care vouchers.

 As Residential Support Worker, you will lead on the induction of new residents through provision of key information, ensuring initial needs and concerns are identified and met, and helping them to settle in.
 This will also include preparation of their room, safe storage of personal items and property checks.

 - Lead on housing benefits applications – supporting residents to complete and submit

 - Assist and ensure residents are registered with local facilities

 - Liaise with a range of health, justice and social care agencies to support residents’ needs and recovery, including other gambling treatment providers